jshji252/algorithms_and_data_structures/Sorting_Algorithms/README.md

    - Notice now the list is in the following format:
    - [ *less than pivot elements* , PIVOT, *greater than pivot elements* ]
 7. Repeat the same steps on the left (the less-thans) and on the right.

+## Radix Sort

+Radix sort is an interesting one as it _sorts without comparing_.
+It simply reads a digit of the given number, and put that in the corresponding bucket.
+For example, if the number is 413, and if we are reading the 1st digit, then we just throw that in the bucket named '3'.
+Usually the buckets are just lists, and its index is the name of the bucket.

+Importantly, radix sort have O(n*w*), where w is the number of digits of the biggest number in the list.
+So if the list is [1, 2312, 2, 342], then d is 4, because 2312 is the biggest number and it has 4 digits.
+Is Radix Sort more efficient than other sorting algorithms that have O(n log n) complexity?
+Hmm, it's kind of tricky and we need to think.
+If we compare the complexities it's: n w versus n log n.
+Thus it's a game between log(n) and w.
+More simply, if log(n) > w, then yes, radix performs faster.
+If w > log(n), then the algorithm with seemingly-linear complexity performs worse.
+Like so :

+- It boils down to:
+  - n log(n) vs. n w
+- If (log n > w)
+  - Radix wins
+- If (log n < w)
+  - Radix loses

+In terms of real world applicaions, unless w <<< log(n), other sorting algorithms are probably more useful.
+Especially because they can handle non-numeric values too, as long as they are comparable(Radix sort only works with numbers).
+Another notable characteristic of radix sort is that it runs faster under parallel computing.